-This course presents the principles and doctrines embodied in criminal law: substative crimes, justification, complicity and liability, causation, inchoate crimes.
-Restricted to Criminal Justice students.
-Prereq. - CJST101.
-Also available through Online Learning.
-Core: CT.
+This course presents the principles and doctrines embodied in criminal law: substative crimes, justification, complicity and liability, causation,

 CJST 121G Criminology (Cr3) (3:0)

 The purpose of this course is to provide students with an understanding of the discipline of criminology through an examination of its theories, basic assumptions and definitions with focus on criminal behavior, and the nature, causes, extent and distribution of crime, and their policy implications.
 Prereq. - CJST101 and ENGL101.
 Also available through Online Learning.
 Core: CT, WI.